framely/community/docs/reference/annotations/confirmation.md

 For example, In some scenarios, "*Sorry I need to change*" represents a new intention, but in certain scenarios, this means the user says no to the confirm.
 So you can add all of these cases in **Affirmatives** and **Negatives**.

 ::: tip Note
-The common understanding of confirmation yes and no is already supported in **system intent** *io.framely.core.confirmation.Yes* and *io.framely.core.confirmation.No*, so no need to define it here.
-But if needed, you can also customized system intent behavior by adding expressions.
+The common understanding of confirmation yes and no is already supported in **system intent** *`io.framely.core.confirmation.Yes`* and *`io.framely.core.confirmation.No`*, so no need to define it here.
+But if needed, you can also customize system intent behavior by adding expressions.
 :::

 ### Implicit